Enter Password

 People expect maps to be interactive and expandable, especially on mobile

-The best platforms let you get from overview to detail in 1-2 clicks
+The best platforms get you from overview to detail in 1-2 clicks

-When fare visibility and filters are clear, people make decisions faster and feel more confident
+Clear fare visibility and filtering help people make decisions faster and with more confidence

 Goals

-We started with this pretty vague goal of "improving the map experience."
-That's way too broad to actually design for.
+We started with a pretty vague goal of "improving the map experience"—way too broad to actually design for.

-But after talking to users and seeing what competitors were doing, it became clear what we really needed to focus on: making it easier for people to explore without getting lost, and helping them understand what they're looking at.
+But after talking to users and seeing what competitors were doing, it became clear what we really needed to focus on: making exploration intuitive and information transparent.

 Ideation for Carousel view

-The research highlighted two key areas of opportunity that shaped our design direction: improving map usability and enhancing fare visibility.
+The research pointed to two key opportunities: improving map usability and enhancing fare visibility.

-Option 1: Always-visible Carousel displayed the bottom carousel permanently with fare information and a hideable filter panel.
-This provided consistent access to destinations but reduced map space.
+Option 1: Always-visible Carousel kept the bottom carousel permanently displayed with fare information and a hideable filter panel.
+This gave consistent access to destinations but ate up map space.

-Option 2: Drawer Approach made both the bottom carousel and filters hideable, giving users full control through progressive disclosure.
-This offered maximum flexibility for different user preferences.
+Option 2: Drawer Approach made both the carousel and filters hideable, giving users full control.
+This offered maximum flexibility but required people to figure out the hiding functionality.

 Testing